holoviz/panel/doc/tutorials/display_pn_panel.md

 - Display most Python objects with `pn.panel(some_python_object)`
 - Configure how an object is displayed by giving arguments to `pn.panel`
 - Display most Python objects in layouts like `pn.Column` with and without the use of `pn.panel`
-- Use a specific Pane type if performance is key
+- Use a specific Pane type instead of `pn.panel` if performance is key

 ## Resources